granth1406/HackIndia-Spark-7-2025-MetaQuacks/README.md

-Thanks for the clarification!
-Here's the updated README.md for *ProofPass, reflecting that it's a **React-based decentralized web app*, and removing the contributions section:

----

 # ProofPass

 *ProofPass* is a decentralized web application that enables users to *securely store and verify documents* using their *blockchain wallet*.
 It ensures the authenticity and integrity of documents by leveraging the security of blockchain networks, providing a transparent and tamper-proof verification system.